 - guidelines for how translation can be used to make outreach inclusive.

-In this pilot phase of the project we are looking for MFL teachers, educational organisations, academics and third-sector organisations who would like to get involved.
 If you are interested in taking part, please email Catriona Parry, the Project Coordinator.

 Project Lead: Dr Charlotte Ryland